 Much like athletes on a sports team, sales reps at a company are also a team.
 In order for a sales team to be successful, they need cohesive training and guidance or “coaching” to be successful at what they do.

-That training needs to be standardized to keep everyone on the same page and in line with company best practices and objectives.
+The training you provide when onboarding new salespeople should be standardized to keep everyone on the same page and in line with company best practices and objectives.
 Enter the sales playbook.

 In this post, we’ll walk you through the steps for creating a sales playbook for your team.
 We’ll discuss what it is, why it’s so important, and what it should include.